WASTEWATER TREATMENT PLANTS

 5. Description / Measures

-• Use of treated wastewater as a heat source.
+• Use treated wastewater as a reliable heat source.

-• Operate HPs primarily during electricity surpluses to cool wastewater and relieve rivers.
+• Operate heat pumps primarily during periods of surplus electricity to cool wastewater and reduce thermal stress on receiving waters.

-• Integration into district heating networks and municipal energy systems.
+• Integrate systems into district heating networks and municipal energy infrastructures.

-• Use of CaCO₃ reactor granules from rapid decarbonization in polishing ponds or aeration tanks to increase buffer capacity.
+• Utilize CaCO₃ reactor granules from rapid decarbonization in polishing ponds or aeration tanks.

-• Inform and motivate Green Party representatives, environmental organizations, municipalities, water associations, and the German Environment Agency (UBA) to conduct mandatory feasibility reviews.
+• Encourage municipalities, water associations, environmental organizations, and the German Environment Agency (UBA) to promote mandatory feasibility assessments.

-• Slogan: “Bringing the Cold Back to Nature!”
+• Guiding message: “Bringing the Cold Back to Nature!”

-• Flyers, short videos, collaborations with schools and universities.
+• Support through flyers, short videos, and partnerships with schools and universities.

 6. Applicable Documents

-• Technical datasheets for heat pumps, storage units, and reactor granules.
+• Technical datasheets for heat pumps, storage systems, and reactor granules

 7. Documentation

-• Phosphorus recovery: chemical analyses, material flow documentation.
+Phosphorus recovery: Chemical analyses and material flow documentation.

 8. Control

-• Define responsible entities: technical management, monitoring, municipal coordination.
+• Define responsible entities for technical management, monitoring, and municipal coordination.

-• Regular reporting to associations, environmental organizations, and policymakers.
+• Provide regular reports to associations, environmental organizations, and policymakers.

-• Adaptation of measures based on monitoring results.
+• Continuously adapt measures based on monitoring results.

 9. Attachments / Visualization

-• Pilot images from polishing ponds, HP installations, and reactor granules.
+• Pilot images from polishing ponds, heat pump installations, and reactor granules

 Core Statement for Brainstorming